PX4/electronWebGCS/README.md

 ```

 you will need to run mavsdk_server on port 50000 for the app to connect.

+for log download create a logs directory in the directory mavsdk server is running in
 ## Packaging for Production

 To package apps for the local platform: